TytusKolpak/SlipThrough2/Documentation/Documentation.md

 ## 8. Refactoring

+Done:

-1. HUD can be a Handler rather than an entity.
+1. HUDHandler can be a Handler rather than an entity.
+2. After the fight is over the doors in an encounter open with an animation
+3. Have player be able to go back through the door after killing all enemies in a room.
+4. Close doors of an encounter after it's defeated

+To be done:

+1. After a successfull encounter:
+    1. The second doors get marked as first encounter bc the closed door's don't count as doors
+    2. Hud is not reset, stat bars get stacked.
+2. Reseting: add stage resetting, hud, enemy
+3. Change tile numbers to names (for easier handling)
-2. Introduce Key Handler?
+4. Introduce Key Handler?
+5. Introduce testing?